 The old city of Edo had long been protected by five guardian deities, each with eyes of a different colour.

 The black-eyed one, or Meguro Fudō, was placed at this temple, giving the neighbourhood its name.
-The area of this temple is quite huge.
+The area of this temple is quite large.
 If you visit during the spring there are many cherry blossoms in full bloom.

 Find out more about Ryūsen-ji Temple here on Google maps.